3-methyl-2-oxobutanoate dehydrogenase (ferredoxin)

-The 3 substrates of this enzyme are 3-methyl-2-oxobutanoate, CoA, and oxidized ferredoxin, whereas its 3 products are S-(2-methylpropanoyl)-CoA, CO_{2}, and reduced ferredoxin.
+The substrates of this enzyme are α-ketoisovaleric acid, coenzyme A, and oxidized ferredoxin.
+Its products are isobutyryl-CoA, carbon dioxide, reduced ferredoxin, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the aldehyde or oxo group of donor with an iron-sulfur protein as acceptor.
 The systematic name of this enzyme class is '.
 Other names in common use include 2-ketoisovalerate ferredoxin reductase, 3-methyl-2-oxobutanoate synthase (ferredoxin), VOR, branched-chain ketoacid ferredoxin reductase, branched-chain oxo acid ferredoxin reductase, keto-valine-ferredoxin oxidoreductase, ketoisovalerate ferredoxin reductase, and 2-oxoisovalerate ferredoxin reductase.